 When we look after ourselves, we can then help others.
-I’ve tried to be a better father, son, friend and husband since I quit work (lets be honest, it wasn’t a high “bar” to improve on my previous standard when I was in the Prison Camp).
-You can have all the good intentions in the world but if you are focussed on your work as, say, an investment banker or litigation lawyer, you will have no time to help others – that type of job tends to consume your soul and crap it out the other end.
+I’ve tried to be a better father, son, friend and husband since I quit work (lets be honest, it wasn’t hard to improve on my previous standard when I was in The Prison Camp).
+You can have all the good intentions in the world but if you are focussed on your work as, say, an investment banker or litigation lawyer, you won’t have time to help others – that type of job tends to consume your soul and crap it out the other end.

-The Escape Artist figured out how to get to financial independence by 43 but could have done much better.
-I also think I can help others with this stuff.
+The Escape Artist figured out how to get to financial independence by 43 but could have done it quicker if I knew then what I know now.
+So I now help others with this stuff.
 I have already shown lots of people how to save huge sums of money on fund / wealth management fees.
-The first guy that I prompted to do this recently told me he now looks at his portfolio online and sees thousands of pounds in dividend income every month that was previously being sucked out via fees of a parasitic wealth manager.
+The first guy that I helped do this recently told me he now looks at his portfolio online and sees thousands of pounds in dividend income every month that was previously being sucked out via fees of a parasitic wealth manager.

 You will find various Warren Buffett quotes sprinkled approvingly around this website and many other personal finance websites.
 There is no doubt that the man is a genius.
 Buffett has understood and mastered his emotional self as well as his rational self.
 I greatly admire him pledging his fortune to the Gates Foundation.
 However, you could also argue its a bit sad that someone of his wealth and talent has spent his entire life focussed on accumulating money.